ashwin-magalu/Javascript-data-structures-and-algorithms/README.md

   - Move the remaining n-1 disks from the auxiliary peg to the destination peg
 - The minimum number of moves required to solve the puzzle is 2^n - 1, where n is the number of disks.
 - Big-O --> O(2^n)

+# Algorithm design techniques

+- **Brute force:** Simple and exhaustive technique that evaluates every possible outcome to find the best solution.
+Ex: Linear search
+- **Greedy:** Choose the best option at the current time, without any consideration for the future.
+Ex: Dijkstra's algorithm, Prim's algorithm and Kruskal's algorithm
+- **Divide and Conquer:** Divide the problem into smaller sub-problems.
+Each sub-problem is then solved and the partial solutions are recombined to determine the overall solution.
+Ex: Binary Search, Quick Sort, Merge Sort and Tower of Hanoi
+- **Dynamic Programming:** Divide the problem into smaller sub-problems.
+Break it down into smaller but overlapping sub problems.
+Store the result and reuse it for the same sub-problems.
+This is called memoization and is a optimization technique that improves the time complexity of your algorithm.
+Ex: Fibonacci numbers and Climbing staircase
+- **Backtracking:** Generate all possible solutions.
+Check if the solution satisfies all the given constrains and only then you proceed with generating subsequent solutions.
+If the constraints are not satisfied, backtrack and go on a different path to find the solution.
+Ex: N-Queens problem

+# Data Structures

+- A data structure is a way to store and organize data so that it can be used efficiently
+- A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to that data
+- Why learn data structures?
+  - Almost every application we build involves data that is modelled in a certain way
+  - To efficiently manage that data, you need data structures
+  - The difference between a function taking a few milliseconds vs a few seconds or even minutes comes down to the selection of the right data structure
+  - Data structures help you solve problems in a more efficient way, both in terms of time and memory
+    - DOM: Tree Data Structure
+    - Browser back and forward: Stack Data Structure
+    - OS job scheduling: Queue Data Structure
+  - Built in Data Structures:
+    - Arrays
+    - Objects
+    - Sets
+    - Maps
+  - Custom Data Structures:
+    - Stacks
+    - Queues
+    - Circular queues
+    - Linked lists
+    - Hash tables
+    - Trees
+    - Graphs

+## Array DS:

+- An array is a data structure that can hold a collection of values
+- Arrays can contain a mix of different data types.
+You can store strings, booleans, numbers or even objects all in the same array
+- Arrays are resizable.
+You don't have to declare the size of an array before creating it
+- JS arrays are zero-indexed and the insertion order is maintained
+- Arrays are iterables.
+They can be used with a for of loop

+## Object DS:

+- An object is an unordered collection of key-value pairs.
+The key must either be a string or symbol data type where as the value can be of any data type
+- To retrieve a value, you can use the corresponding key.
+This can be achieved using the dot notation or bracket notation
+- An object is not an iterable.

+## Sets DS:

+- A set is a data structure that can hold a collection of values.
+The values however must be unique
+- Set can contain a mix of different data types.
+You can store strings, booleans, numbers or even objects all in the same set
+- Sets are dynamically sized.
+You don't have to declare the size of a set before creating it
+- Sets do not maintain an insertion order
+- Sets are iterable.

+### Set vs Array:

+- Arrays can contain duplicate values whereas Sets cannot
+- Insertion order is maintained in arrays but it is not the case with sets
+- Searching and deleting an element in the set is faster compared to arrays

+## Map DS:

+- A map is an unordered collection of key-value pairs.
+Both keys and values can be of any data type
+- To retrieve a value, you can use the corresponding key
+- Maps are iterable

+### Map vs Object:

+- Objects are unordered whereas maps are ordered
+- Keys in objects can only be string or symbol type whereas in maps, they can be of any type
+- An object has a prototype and may contain a few default keys which may collide with your own keys if you're not careful.
+A map on the other hand does not contain any keys by default
+- Objects are not iterable whereas maps are iterable
+- The number of items in an object must be determined manually where as it is readily available with the size property in a map
+- Apart from storing data, you can attach functionality to an object whereas maps are restricted to just storing data

+## Stack DS:

+- The stack data structure is a sequential collection of elements that follows the principle of Last In First Out (LIFO)
+- The last element inserted into the stack is first element to be removed
+- Stack is an abstract data type.
+It is defined by its behavior rather than being a mathematical model
+- The stack data structure supports two main operations
+  - Push, which adds an element to the collection
+  - Pop, which removes the most recently added element from the collection
+- Stack use cases:
+  - Browser history tracking
+  - Undo operation when typing
+  - Expression conversions
+  - Call stack in Javascript runtime

+## Queue DS:

+- The queue data structure is a sequential collection of elements that follows the principle of First In First Out (FIFO)
+- The first element inserted into the queue is first element to be removed
+- Queue is an abstract data type.
+It is defined by its behavior rather than being a mathematical model
+- The queue data structure supports two main operations:
+  - Enqueue: Which adds an element to the rear/tail of the collection
+  - Dequeue: Which removes an element from the front/head of the collection
+- Queue use cases:
+  - Printers
+  - CPU task scheduling
+  - Callback queue in Javascript runtime

+## Circular Queue DS:

+- The size of the queue is fixed and a single block of memory is used as if the first element is connected to the last element
+- Also referred as circular buffer or ring buffer and follows FIFO principle
+- A circular queue will reuse the empty block created during the dequeue operation
+- When working with queues of fixed maximum size, a circular queue is a great implementation choice
+- The circular queue data structure supports two main operations:
+  - Enqueue: Which adds an element to the rear/tail of the collection
+  - Dequeue: Which removes an element from the front/head of the collection
+- Circular Queue use cases:
+    - Clock
+    - Streaming data
+    - Traffic lights

+## Linked List DS: